-This posting will offer you information on how Coca Leaf medications – primarily simple teas and tonics – were applied to Asthma as well as a range of respiratory conditions and diseases in the 1800s.
-The word “cure” doesn’t seem at all out of place.
-While readers may find some of the remarks a bit quaint, when viewed from our 21st century perspective of “advanced medicine”, nevertheless when you understand the core of what is being said by the doctors and patients quoted here I believe that you will agree that Coca leaf sounds like at least as effective a treatment for Asthma and respiratory disease as any of the “advanced medicines” that the allopathic medical profession and its Big Pharma owners are so proud of.
+While readers may find some of the quoted remarks a bit quaint when viewed from our 21st century perspective of “advanced medicine”, nevertheless when you understand the core of what is being said by the doctors and patients quoted here I believe that you will agree that Coca leaf sounds like at least as effective a treatment for Asthma and respiratory disease as many if not most of the “advanced medicines” that the allopathic medical profession and its Big Pharma owners are so proud of.

 When a well-meaning doctor recommends drugs like Novartis AG’s Foradil, GlaxoSmithKline’s Serevent and Advair, and AstraZeneca’s Symbicort – to name just a few of the contemporary ‘miracle drugs’ for Asthma – most people with asthma know that every one of Big Pharma’s asthma drugs have to be used with great care.
 Which means, in plain language, that under the wrong circumstances they can be dangerous and even fatal.

-Whether they will be allowed to do so by the international drug conspiracy between governments, Pig Pharma, and the shadowy world of drug dealers and bankers, is another question altogether.
-Still, if this research were to be done, and the results were to be what can be fully expected based on the experience of doctors in the 1800s, these countries could become a Mecca for Asthma sufferers worldwide who could come for treatment and perhaps in at least some cases stay as expatriate residents in a country where they could lead lives free of the scourge of Asthma.
+Whether they would be allowed to do so openly is another question altogether.
+Still, if this research were to be done, and the results were to be what can be fully expected based on the experience of doctors in the 1800’s, these countries could become a medical travel destination for Asthma sufferers from around the world.
+Treatment centers and even retirement villages high in the Andes with Coca tea at 10, 2 and 4 – might work out real well even as a permanent lifestyle.

 (Excerpt From) Chapter 15: The History of Coca